BenRanithy/BenRanithy/README.md

 - 👋 Hi, I’m @BenRanithy
 - 👀 I’m interested in full stack development
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently learning MERN and Python/Flask
-- 💞️ I’m looking to collaborate on REACT projects
+- 💞️ I’m looking to collaborate on REACT and Python/Flask projects
 - 📫 How to reach me mr.rk.ben@gmail.com

 <!---